 Indoor Activities for your Dog

 Rainy Days, Cold Days, Snow & Ice … none are the friend of dog owners when looking for “what to do” with their dog each day.
 And since we’re in the midst of winter, there’s no better time to explore indoor options.
-So here we go – it’s a whirlwind trip through the big list of indoor activities … many suggested by Nicki Perrault, owner & trainer of Sierra and McKinley, two of the Rockin’-est of our Rock Solid Dogs!
+So here we go – it’s a whirlwind trip through the big list of indoor activities with great thanks to Rock Solid Dog owner, handler, and trainer Nicki Perrault who contributed many of these suggestions!

 Go for a walk!
 I know, I know contrary to what this is supposed to be about, but don’t discount the value of heading over to a good sized pet store or home center (many of the Big Boxes allow well trained dogs) and spending 30 minutes walking around the perimeter / up and down the aisles.
 Many focus and socialization opportunities will arise, I guarantee, and your partner will certainly feel special because they got to “go with”.

 The Relaxation Protocol.
 Who doesn’t need a more solid start line stay?
 Who doesn’t need their dog to be more calm and confident regardless of what is going on around them?
 I sure do!
 The Relaxation Protocol is a step by step program with a series of challenges that gradually get your dog in to the habit of “just chillin'” regardless of the silly stuff going on around them.
 Use the contact page to get the info sheet and first set of exercises … this series of exercises is free and you could earn a really cool prize for successfully completing the program with your dog!

 Hide and Seek.
 Want a dog that will come when called?
 Play hide and seek around your house and have their favorite toy or a big ol’ fist-full of tiny treats ready and waiting when they find you!

 Go Find It.
 Scatter a bunch of boxes around the room, one has a great treat in it.
 Let them sniff & discover!